Festival

 WWT Caerlaverock

-From October to March, daily commentated wild swan feeds take place at 2pm at the Sir Peter Scott Observatory.
-This is a fantastic opportunity to see wild whooper swans up close, as well as mute swans, wigeon, tufted ducks, teal and mallards.
-The visitor centre shop has a wildlife art gallery, and the shop sells optics, wildlife books and bird food, hot drinks and snacks.
+From October to March, wild swan feeds take place at 1 pm daily in one of our observatories.
+This is a fantastic opportunity to see whooper swans up close, as well as mute swans, wigeon, tufted ducks, teal and mallards.
+The Visitor Centre shop has an art gallery and the shop sells optics, wildlife books and bird food as well as having a small selection of hot drinks and snacks.